Caimh McDonnell Calls for the Curtain

 In Last Orders McDonnell also takes the opportunity to shed some light on the more enigmatic aspects of the characters we’ve come to know and love over the series, exposing the origin of a few quirks and mentalities we never got to see explained.

-In the end, I think he achieved something magnificent as overall the novel does manage to feel like a proper send-off; rather than showing us the future ahead, McDonnell closes the doors of the past still standing ajar.
+In the end, I think he achieved something magnificent as overall Last Orders does manage to feel like a proper send-off; rather than showing us the future ahead, McDonnell closes the doors of the past still standing ajar.

 The Full Force of the Squad